3DAgentWorld/Advanced3DGS/README.md

 # Advanced3DGS - A Unified 3DGS Framework
-This is the official code repository for "Advances in Rasterization Rendering Algorithms for 3D Gaussian Splatting: A Comprehensive Survey".
+This is the official code repository for **"Advances in Rasterization Rendering Algorithms for 3D Gaussian Splatting: A Comprehensive Survey"**.
 A unified framework for reproducing, benchmarking, and comparing state-of-the-art (SOTA) 3DGS methods under a common training, rendering, and evaluation pipeline.

 ## TO DO LIST
 - [x] Vanilla 3DGS (SIGGRAPH 2023)